Docker and Docker-compose

 Useful commands

-This command will output the details of the currently running containers including port forwarding, container name/id, and uptime.
+This command will output the details of currently running containers including port forwarding, container name/id, and uptime.

 Docker-compose